caravagn/mobster_supp_data/README.md

 locally with your browser.
 As an alternative, you can [use a preview website](https://htmlpreview.github.io/).

-**Note** that vignettes 6 and 7, which render `DT` tables, will not be rendered by the preview website, and therefore should be opened locally on your computer.
+**Note** that vignettes 6 and 7 require `DT` tables that cannot be rendered by the preview website; opene the vignettes locally.

 **1. [Example subclonal
 dynamics](https://caravagn.github.io/mobster/articles/Example_tumour_simulation.html).**